About universal access

 Failure to do so constitutes an offence and may result in an infringement of $300 being issued to the driver.

-It is unlawful for anyone to attempt to deny these rights to a person who is vision-impaired, or treat that person less favourably, solely because he or she is accompanied by a Guide Dog.
-This also applies to people training Guide Dogs and Guide Dog puppies.
+It is unlawful for anyone to attempt to deny these rights to a person with disability, or treat that person less favourably, solely because he or she is accompanied by a guide dog.
+This also applies to people training guide dogs and guide dog puppies.